vebfreelancer/union-stretch-ceilings/README.md

 ### Tests
 - HTML validity - the result of the test for all pages of the site there are no errors or warnings according to the service Markup Validation Service W3C, validator checks the [markup validity](https://validator.w3.org/#validate_by_uri).
 - CSS validity - no errors according to Markup Validation Service W3C, [css - validator](https://jigsaw.w3.org/css-validator/).
-- speed test result on [PageSpeed Insights] (https://pagespeed.web.dev/)
+- speed - the result of the speed test on the [PageSpeed Insights](https://pagespeed.web.dev/) service
   - ~ 95% Desktop
   - ~ 80% Mobile devices